Varos1009/S8.-NodeApp/README.md

 ### Player Endpoints

 - `GET /players`: Get all players.
-- `GET /players/:id`: Get a specific player by ID.
 - `POST /players`: Create a new player.
 - `PUT /players/:id`: Update a player by ID.
 - `DELETE /players/:id`: Delete a player by ID.